Sourdough Zucchini Bread

 - Preheat oven to 350°F (176°C) and lightly grease a 9" x 5" loaf pan.

-- Grate the zucchini using the large holes of a cheese grater.
+- Grate 1 ¾ cups (220 g) grated zucchini using the large holes of a cheese grater.
 Place it in a colander and squeeze out excess moisture.
 Leave the zucchini in the colander while you mix the remaining ingredients.

-- In a separate bowl, mix the light brown sugar, eggs, sourdough starter discard, vanilla extract and oil with a spatula until smooth.
-Pour the dry ingredients into the wet ingredients and mix until just combined.
+- In a separate bowl, mix 1 cup (220 g) light brown sugar, 2 large eggs, ½ cup (125 g) sourdough starter discard, 2 teaspoons (10 g) vanilla extract, and ½ cup (109 g) avocado oil with a spatula until smooth.
+Pour the wet ingredients into the dry ingredients and mix until just combined.
 Stir in the grated zucchini.

 NOTES

-- To store: Allow the bread to cool completely.
-Cover and store leftover bread at room temperature for up to 1-2 days or in the refrigerator for up to 7 days.
+- To store: Allow the bread to cool completely, then cover and store at room temperature for 1–2 days or in the refrigerator for up to 7 days.